MrCoolition/CAP/README.md

 Configuration values are loaded exclusively from `st.secrets`.
 Provide the database credentials under the `[database]` section using `AIVEN_HOST`, `AIVEN_PORT`, `AIVEN_DB`, `AIVEN_USER`, and `AIVEN_PASSWORD`.
-Store the OpenAI key as `BOOF_API_KEY` in the same section.
+Store the OpenAI key as `BOOF_API_KEY` in the same section and optionally include `MISTRAL_API_KEY` for the Mistral OCR service.
 No environment variable lookup is performed by the app.